aws-samples/sample-connector-for-bedrock/docs/user-manual/development.md

 yarn
 ```

-### 环境变量配置
+### Environment

-.env 文件
+the .env file

-> Place it in the root directory of the project.
+ Place it in the root directory of the project.

  ```env
  PGSQL_HOST=127.0.0.1